glassBead-tc/openstackbench/README.md

 StackBench fills this gap by providing a tool that benchmarks coding agents on real-world, library-specific tasks.
 It helps maintainers and developers discover failures, spot improvement opportunities, and get actionable insights into how their documentation and APIs are being used by modern AI coding assistants.

-See the [StackBench Documentation](https://docs.stackbench.ai/) and [Getting Started Guide](https://docs.stackbench.ai/tutorials/0.getting-started.html) to get started.
+See the [StackBench Documentation](https://docs.stackbench.ai/), [Getting Started Guide](https://docs.stackbench.ai/tutorials/0.getting-started.html), and the local [Agent Support reference](docs/agent-support.md) to get started.

 ## Prerequisites